 For better or worse, I seem to have passed this love of coffee on to my Main Monday Box Recipient, the college sophomore.
 One of his first care packages this year, was a shipment of Madagascar Vanilla coffee beans from Kaldi’s in St. Louis.
 (If you like vanilla flavored coffee, you have to try this stuff.
 It is wonderful.)
 So when I found this recipe for Iced Espresso Bars I had a feeling they would be a hit.

-Wrapped in plastic, the bars kept well on the counter for 3-5 days.
+Wrapped in plastic, Iced Espresso Bars kept well on the counter for 3-5 days.
 I bet they would remain fresh even longer if kept in the fridge.

 Iced Espresso Bars